AGulev/drawpixels/README.md

 Feel free to contribute!

 >Please, pay attension!
 The size of the image you manipulate with DrawPixels must match that of the atlas, not the sprite image.
-Otherwise you need to know where in the atlas the sprite exists and update that region of the atlas.
+Otherwise you need to know where the sprite is the atlas and update that region of the atlas.

 ## Installation